Service Life and Load Safety Factor

 Advantages

-- Easy selection of bearing sizes primarily with static loads
+- Easy selection of the bearing size with mainly static load

-- Determine the tilting moment Mk that AXDR can absorb in addition to axial load
+- Determination of the possible tilting moment Mk that can be absorbed in addition to the axial load

 - X-axis: Equivalent axial bearing load [kN]